jcarenza/allisoncarenza/src/posts/wedding-photography-kansas-city-4.md

 ---
-title: 'Wedding Photography'
+title: "Wedding Photography"
-description: '<p>Their first memory of each other is vague.
-Nick remembers a horsey girl (ponytail, boots, maybe a little dirty)  out [&hellip;]</p>
+description: "Their first memory of each other is vague.
+Nick remembers a horsey girl (ponytail, boots, maybe a little dirty)  out "
-'
-publishDate: 'Oct 22, 2010'
+publishDate: "Oct 22, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/10/th18.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/10/th18.jpg"
-alt: 'Wedding Photography'
+alt: "Wedding Photography"
-slug: 'wedding-photography-kansas-city-4'
+slug: "wedding-photography-kansas-city-4"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Kansas City','Kansas City Photographer','Weddings','Wedding Pictures']
+tags: ["Kansas City", "Kansas City Photographer", "Weddings", "Wedding Pictures"]
 ---

 <p style="text-align: center;">Their first memory of each other is vague.
 Nick remembers a horsey girl (ponytail, boots, maybe a little dirty)  out in the middle of the arena barking orders to kids to prepare them for the show.
 He didn&apos;t really notice her at all because he was really there to watch his sister compete, after all Elizabeth was just his sister&apos;s trainer.
 But later when they met face to face it was a whole different story.
 He thought she was beautiful, and she thought he was hot.
 But, they were both dating someone else at the time, so nothing happened.</p>